 - a.
-Insert the packing box O-ring into the crosshead guide. - b.
-Start the packing box assembly, short end down, over the piston rod and into the counter-bored hole of the crosshead guide. - c.
-Install the packing box retainer ring, with new nylon locking inserts, and tighten securely. - 6.
-Rotate the crankshaft by hand a few times, then uniformly tighten the crosshead guide capscrews per Table 7 "Bolt Torque." - 7.
+Insert the lower packing box O-ring into the crosshead guide. - Start the packing box assembly, short end down, over the piston rod and into the crosshead guide. - c.
+After the lower set of packing is started over the piston rod, make sure the oil deflector ring is properly aligned (with the flat side down) over the piston rod.
+Use the hole in the side of the packing box to center the deflector ring.
+Once the deflector ring is over the rod, the packing box can be fully inserted. - d.
+Install the upper packing box O-ring on the end of the packing box. - e.
+Place the packing box spacer ring over the O-ring. - f.
+Install the packing box retainer ring, with new nylon locking inserts, and tighten securely. - g.
+Repeat the above steps for the remaining packing box. - Rotate the crankshaft by hand a few times, then uniformly tighten the crosshead guide capscrews per Table 7 - "Bolt Torque." - 7.
 Break in new packing per the "Seal (Packing) Replacement" section of this manual.